galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/content.md

 ### Alpha diversity

-In order to estimate alpha diversity of the samples, we first generate the rarefaction curves.
+In order to estimate alpha diversity of the samples, we first generate the *rarefaction curves*.
 Recall that rarefaction measure the number of observed OTUs as a function of the subsampling size.

+{% include topics/metagenomics/tutorials/mothur-miseq-sop/background_rarefaction.md %}

-We do this with the **Rarefaction.single** tool:
+We calculate rarefaction curves with the **Rarefaction.single** {% icon tool %} tool:

 > ### {% icon hands_on %} Hands-on: Calculate Rarefaction
 > - **Rarefaction.single** {% icon tool %} with the following parameters